equinor/ops-actions/docs/workflows/python-release.md

     3.12.10
     ```

-1. Add a `pyproject.toml` configuration file for each Python project in your repository.
+1. Add a `pyproject.toml` configuration file for each Python package in your repository.
 For example, `packages/example_package/pyproject.toml`:

     ```toml
     [build-system]